harnesscloud/ansible-deployment-harness/README.md

 ### Step 1: request some nodes for the deployment from the scheduler

-The OAR scheduler is complicated, and the oarsub command can take a lot of options depending on exactly what you want (see: https://www.grid5000.fr/mediawiki/index.php/Advanced_OAR).
+The OAR scheduler is complicated, and the oarsub command can take a lot of options depending on exactly what you want (ref: https://www.grid5000.fr/mediawiki/index.php/Advanced_OAR).
 In it's most basic form you will need to run something like: